buggyrace/buggy-race-about/docs/races/race-file.md

 The "delta" is added to the buggy's linear position along the track.
 Therefore a missing delta, or a delta of `0`, result in no movement.
-In theory, a negative detla would move a buggy in reverse.
+In theory, a negative delta would move a buggy in reverse.

 #### `e`: Event type

 An event does not need to have an event type.
-But if it does, the race player can triggert appropriate behaviour.
+But if it does, the race player can trigger appropriate behaviour.
 The default race runner currently generates two possible events by way of an example:

 | Event type     | Code | Detail                                               |